 | Classification Threshold | How confident the model needs to be (0-1) | 0.7 |

-Feel free to open issues or PRs if you find bugs or have improvements.
+Feel free to open PRs if you have improvements to share.
 Just keep in mind this is a hobby project maintained in spare time.

 This project is licensed under the MIT License - see the LICENSE file for details.